garrardkitchen/resume/content/blog/principles.md

 }
 ```

-Here we have changed the assumed base class to an abstract class.
+Here we have changed the assumed base class to an **abstract class**.
 Now, it can't be instantiated and instead, must be inherited.
-This ensures the derived classes must implemented the method detail.
-So, even if we replace the type declaration with the higher order class, we should still get the intended result:
+This ensures the **derived classes** must implemented the method detail.
+So, even if we replace the type declaration with the **higher-order** class, we should still get the intended result:

 ```csharp
 ...